Encouraging the redevelopment of contaminated properties through a variety of approaches.

 Brownfields Covenant Program

 The objective of New Hampshire’s Brownfields Covenant Program is to provide incentives in the form of liability protections for the investigation, cleanup and redevelopment of contaminated properties by those who did not cause or contribute to the contamination.
 An eligible person can obtain a “Covenant Not to Sue” and a “Certificate of Completion” from NHDES when site investigations and remedial actions are performed in accordance with NHDES cleanup requirements.
-Read more in our Brownfields Covenant fact sheet.
+Read more in our Brownfields Covenant fact sheet or take a look at our list of covenant sites.

 NHDES Brownfields Funding Opportunities